Kroc/PortaDOOM/PortaDOOM/files/wads/conversions/DOOMCE/README-DOOM-CE.md

 ### What is the meaning of CE in the title?

-There is no specific meaning, but here are some ideas: Custom Edition, Console Edition, Compilation Edition, Console Enhanced, etc.
+There is no specific meaning, but I've seen it called Custom Edition, Complete Edition, Console Edition, Compilation Edition, Console Enhanced, etc.

 ## Links